 The Nassau Street sessions tell a multifaceted story of intersecting histories of the film and music business.
 Since its construction in 1920, the 152 Nassau building has served a variety of functions in Atlanta’s “Film Row” – the central distribution point for films and soundtrack records across the southeastern United States.

-Most significantly, in June 1923 representatives from Okeh Records set up a “remote laboratory” in the building to record blues, jazz, gospel, and country.
+Most significantly, in June 1923 representatives from New York-based Okeh Records set up a temporary “remote laboratory” in the building to record blues, jazz, gospel, and country music.

-152 Nassau is unique in its connection to American music history.
+152 Nassau is unique in its connection to American music history as the location of the first commercial music recordings in the South.
 The significance of Okeh’s Nassau Street recording sessions is recognized worldwide.

 Lodowick J. Hill, Jr. constructs a “two-story + basement brick business house” at what was then known as 24 Nassau Street.
 Hill is the building’s owner, architect, and engineer.
 (He previously helped design and construct the Candler Building.)
 Construction – costing $12,000 – is complete in just three months.